litterat/litterat-pep/README.md

 // Create a mapper using the context.
 PepArrayMapper arrayMap = new PepArrayMapper(context);

-// Extract the values to an array
+// Extract the values to an array.
+Contains [ 1, 2 ]
 Object[] values = arrayMap.toData(p1);

 // Create the object from the values
-Point p2 = arrayMap.toObject(values);
+Point p2 = arrayMap.toObject(Point.class, values);
 ```

 The PepArrayMapper and PepMapMapper are both examples of how the library can be used.
 The PepArrayMapper is implemented using MethodHandles to demonstrate how the library might be used to generate highly efficient serialization code.
 The PepMapMapper provides a procedural example to show a more simple use of the library.